A child working on a laptop

 • assist student writing

 Written expression can be particularly challenging for students with diverse learning needs.
-Teachers are frequently concerned that making adjustments to written expression tasks may not meet the requirements under the Australian Curriculum.
-In this practice we explore how to make adjustments with expert advisory teacher, Jeff Souter.
+Teachers are often concerned that making adjustments to written expression tasks may not meet Australian Curriculum requirements.
+In this practice we explore how to make adjustments using technology with expert advisory teacher, Jeff Souter.

 • Support students to focus on their writing and worry less about letter formation

-• Choose from a range of technology features to assist with written expression:
+• Choose from a range of technology features to assist with written expression, including:

 • word prediction